codess-aus/FCC100DaysOfCode/README.md

 #Day037 #100DaysOfCode started the ES6 section on #FreeCodeCamp got 10% of the way through.
 I guess we don't use var anymore then...

+#day038 #100DaysOfCode 19% of the way through the ES6 section.